4 years full-time (plus optional placement year)

 Everyone learns at a different rate, so the number of hours will vary from person to person.
 In UK higher education the expectation is that full-time students will spend 1200 hours a year learning.

 You will be based in both the Department of History on Campus West.

-Your contact hours will be mostly divided between the Spring Line building and Vanbrugh College, with some teaching taking place in other locations on Campus West.
+Your contact hours will be mostly divided between the Spring Lane building and Vanbrugh College, with some teaching taking place in other locations on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You'll be assessed using a range of methods, including essays, research projects, written exams, group projects and presentations.
 In French you'll also take oral exams to test your understanding of the language and culture.

 |Year 1||Year 2||Year 3||Year 4|

 The figures above are based on data from 2016/17.

 The French side of the course at York focuses on current, relevant issues which really make you think and engage with the language.
 The history side allows you to learn from experts in their fields from your first year here, and together with what you learn in French you get a really firm understanding of the world that we live in.Hugh, History/French

 The History and French degree cultivates independence and discipline, and also develops your fluency with other cultures.
 The language and study abroad elements give you the ability to deploy these skills internationally.